 A Cake Worth Fighting For

-When Hubby #1 and I divorced, he tried to negotiate requiring me to give him 6 carrot cakes a year until he no longer had to pay child support (he didn’t get that—one of the few things—never get a divorce from an attorney!).
+When Hubby #1 and I divorced, he tried to negotiate requiring me to give him 6 carrot cakes a year until he no longer had to pay child support (he had a good sense of humor).

 Don (Hubby #2) loves My Best Carrot Cake just as much.
-I make it for him every year and he doesn’t have to fight for it.
+I make it for him for his birthday every year, and he doesn't have to fight for it.
 I now make it gluten free and I can eat it, too.
-I use Bob’s Red Mill Gluten Free Flour instead of wheat flour.
+I use Bob's Red Mill Gluten Free Flour (affiliate link) instead of wheat flour.

 What You Need

-For this recipe you need a full sized food processor with a shredding blade (or you can make do with a box shredder, but it takes forever).
+For this recipe you need a full sized food processor with a shredding blade (or you can make do with a box shredder (affiliate link), but it takes forever).
 You also need measuring cups and spoons, a knife, 3 round cake pans or cupcake pans for 24, and of course, gluten free flour.
-But what you really want is a good coffeemaker so you can have excellent coffee with your carrot cakes.
+But what you really want is a good coffeemaker (affiliate link) so you can have excellent coffee with your carrot cakes.
 Right?

 My Best Carrot Cake Recipe